HarshVardhanSh/Deep-Learning-in-Computer-vision-projects-/README.md

 5. Autonomous driving application : Car Detection with Yolo - In this project, Implemented Yolo paper with exact details written in the paper.
 This project was completed as a part of deep learning Specialization.

 6. Face Recognition for Happy House : Implemented Facial Recognition system used in FaceNet with Inception Network.
 Implemented triplet loss, Face Verification and Face Recognition with pretrained weights of Inception Network.

+7. Neural Style Transfer : Implemented Neural Style Transfer with VGG19 Architecture.
+Implemented Content Matrix, Style Matrix, and Content cost and Style cost to ultimately find the Cost function for the Network, which is linear combination of the former two costs.